5 Mental Health Medication Myths & Truths

 Insurance: I accept most major insurance plans and offer transparent pricing for self-pay patients

-Crisis support: If you're experiencing a mental health emergency, please call 988 (Suicide & Crisis Lifeline) or go to your nearest emergency room
+Crisis support: We you're experiencing a mental health emergency, please call 988 (Suicide & Crisis Lifeline) or go to your nearest emergency room

 Christopher A. Schuman, MSN, ARNP, PMHNP-BC, is a board-certified psychiatric nurse practitioner and founder of Veritas Behavioral Health, serving patients in Texas and Washington.